 3. A list of references in the APA Citation format as in https://library.albany.edu/cfox#top.
 DOI must be added to each item in the list (if available).

 References to the literature in the text of the article are to be given in square brackets.
 The list is to correspond to the order of the publications being referred to in the text of the article.
-It is advisable to refer to the works published not earlier than 10 years ago.
+It is advisable to refer to the papers published not earlier than 10 years ago.
 No more than 30% of the references to your own publications are allowed.